laminas/laminas-cache/docs/book/v3/application-integration/usage-in-a-laminas-mvc-application.md

 ];
 ```

+The factory `Laminas\Cache\Service\StorageCacheAbstractServiceFactory` uses the configuration, searches for the configuration key `caches` and creates the storage adapters using the discovered configuration.

 ## Register a storage adapter

 To register additional storage adapters, use either application or module configuration (such as `config/autoload/*.global.php` or `module/Application/config/module.config.php`, respectively), and define the configuration key `storage_adapters`.